This post contains affiliate links. We may earn a commission for purchases made through our links. Learn More.

 In the beginning, astronauts were required to stay in space for brief periods of time.
-But when NASA began extending the amount of time astronauts spent while in space, some of them started experiencing adverse health effects such as bone density reduction, muscle wastage, and unnecessary weight loss.
+But when NASA began extending the number of time astronauts spent in space, some of them started experiencing adverse health effects such as bone density reduction, muscle wastage, and unnecessary weight loss.

 The idea involves using pressure to hold astronauts in place while in space carrying/executing out their mission.
 The end result was a huge decrease in health issues experienced by astronauts.

 Today, sleep chairs and recliner chairs have the same mechanics as zero gravity chairs.
 The only difference is that you can use any of these to fly into space as astronauts do.

 Instead, zero gravity chairs will help minimize pressure on your body by distributing your body weight evenly on the chair.
 In other words, gravity will place less stress on certain areas of your body.

 To be more specific, the chair will raise your legs and put you in a pose called the Trendelenburg position.
 This position functions with small valves in your veins that let the blood flow back to your heart smoothly, and put your body in a relaxation mode.

 What Are the Benefits of Zero Gravity Chairs?